CHTC/chtc-website-source/uw-research-computing/hpc-transition-2023.md

 The Center for High Throughput Computing’s High Performance Cluster is being replaced by a new High Performance System!
-All components of the system (execute nodes, network, shared file system) are new and we expect excellent performance on the cluster.
+All components of the system (execute nodes, network, shared file system) are new and we expect an improved experience for our HPC users.

 ALL USERS OF THE EXISTING HPC SYSTEM WILL NEED TO MIGRATE TO THIS NEW CLUSTER.
 Importantly, access to the existing cluster will be phased out in early 2022.